BlueNightHawk4906/hl-trinity-renderer/README.md

 Remember: Just because the issue you reported was reported here does not mean that it is an issue with Half-Life.
 As well, should your issue not be resolved immediately, it does not mean that a resolution is not being researched or tested.
 Patience is always appreciated.
 =======
-# hl-trinity-renderer
-Trinity Renderer by Andrew Lucas.
-This version can be compiled using vs2019 and the changelevel crashing has been fixed.
->>>>>>> 56f02602fe42a657c20a9f8b618d78dcc12c7bbb